-Value of securities issued (a) \$ 600 Value of securities issued pursuant to original existing conversion privileges (b) 480 Fair value of incremental consideration \$ 120 (a) Value of securities issued to debt holders is computed as follows: Face amount \$ 1,000 ÷ New conversion price ÷\$ 20 per share Number of common shares issued upon conversion 50 shares × Price per common share ×\$ 12 per share Value of securities issued \$ 600 (b) Value of securities issuable pursuant to original existing conversion privileges is computed as follows: Face amount \$ 1,000 ÷ Original Existing conversion price ÷\$ 25 per share Number of common shares issuable pursuant to original existing conversion privileges 40 shares × Price per common share × \$ 12 per share Value of securities issuable pursuant to original existing conversion privileges \$ 480
+Value of securities issued ^(a) \$ 600 Value of securities issued pursuant to eriginal existing conversion privileges (b) 480 Fair value of incremental consideration \$ 120 (a) Value of securities issued to debt holders is computed as follows: Face amount \$ 1,000 ÷ New conversion price ÷ \$ 20 per share Number of common shares issued upon conversion 50 shares × Price per common share × \$ 12 per share Value of securities issued 600 (b) Value of securities issuable pursuant to eriginal existing conversion privileges is computed as follows: Face amount \$ 1,000 ÷ Original Existing conversion price ÷ \$ 25 per share Number of common shares issuable pursuant to original existing conversion privileges 40 shares × Price per common share × \$ 12 per share Value of securities issuable pursuant to eriginal existing conversion privileges 480 of both the time of issuance and the date the inducement offer is accepted by the convertible debt holder.
+If Entity B concludes that, on the basis of its facts and circumstances, all of the criteria in paragraph 470-20-40-13 are met, then it would account for the transaction as illustrated in paragraph 470-20-55-8.
+If Entity B determines that the criteria in paragraph 470-20-40-13 are not met, it should not account for the settlement transaction as an induced conversion.